SV Atlétiko Flamingo

-SV Atlétiko Flamingo Bonaire is a football club from Nikiboko in Bonaire in the Caribbean Netherlands, playing at the top level.
+SV Atlétiko Flamingo Bonaire is a professional football club from Nikiboko in Bonaire in the Caribbean Netherlands, playing at the top level.

 History

 The club was founded in 2008, and have been competing at the top flight since the 2015 season.
 They play their home games at the Stadion Antonio Trenidat, in nearby Rincon, Bonaire to a capacity of 1,500 people.